Chargebackhit API Reference

 object

-The set of parameters used for detailed filtering.
+Set of parameters used for detailed filtering.

 object